ethantsaox/JobFlow/README.md

 **JobFlow** is a comprehensive job search intelligence platform I built with the help of AI to transform my job hunting process from reactive to data-driven.
 The system combines a full-stack application for tracking applications with an advanced analytics dashboard for market insights.

-**Key Achievement:** Tracked 80+ applications across 86 companies, performing in-depth analysis using advanced SQL queries and through Tableau dashboards.
+**Key Achievement:** Tracked 80+ applications across 76 companies, performing in-depth analysis using 8 SQL queries and 4-page Tableau dashboard.

 ---